Make Care Visible

 Step Two: Share

-During the first two weeks of May, pick a public space and share what you’ve created!
+During the last two weeks of May, pick a public space and share what you’ve created!

 Here are some ideas for locations: